capstone-mgh/capstone-mgh.github.io/index.md

 ## Implementation

-Let's closer look at each of the three main components of Saké
+Let's have closer look the specifications and implementation of the three main components of Saké.

 ### Image Database Server

 #### Specifications

 - Ability to store and retrieve a variety of medical images (X-rays, MRIs, CT scans, etc.) and corresponding metadata
-- DICOM (Digital Imaging and Communications in Medicine): The international standard for medical images and related information.
+- DICOM (Digital Imaging and Communications in Medicine): The international standard for medical images and related information, allows for image type flexibility
 -  Images accessible to various users across the globe

 #PLACEHOLDER: Image Database with XRAY, MRI,CT - need to create a new image

 #### Implementation

-- Images stored on Google Cloud, metadata  (ordering of stack, patient info, etc) pre-generated in Python
+- Images stored on Google Cloud, metadata (ordering of stack, patient info, etc) pre-generated through Python script
 - Focus on Lung CT scans due to 1) partner interest 2) problem severity (200k+ new cases in US each year) 3) problem complexity (compared to other medical diagnosis problems, this appears more tractable)

 ### Viewer